kztakemoto/U-SimBA/README.md

 ## Terms of use
 MIT licensed.
 Happy if you cite our preprint when using the codes:

-Koga K & Takemoto K (2021) Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning. arXiv:2108.04979.
+Koga K & Takemoto K (2021) Simple black-box universal adversarial attacks on medical image classification based on deep neural networks. arXiv:2108.04979.

 ## Usage